 - The pages compete against each other.
 With no clear direction, the search engines do not know which page to rank and the normal result is that all the pages plateau.
 This results in low rankings across the board.
 No matter how advanced Google’s algorithm gets, it still suffers from confusion when faced with multiple pages containing the same content.
 It needs simplicity and clear instructions.

 Take this example, I worked with a site that sold a pretty generic product, office supplies.
 Their website lived off a manufacturers feed.
-By this their website basic structure and product descriptions were populated.
-We could populate the blog and the content at the category level, which were both bare.
+By this, their website basic structure and product descriptions were populated.
+We could populate the blog and the content at the category level, which was both bare.